Libertaire Sailing

 0 seasickness

-1 an 1st birthday in Brazil
+1 year 1st birthday in Brazil

 1 tooth lost at sea